miraj00/Timer-Quiz/README.md

 1. On the score page, user can put initials and submit for the scores to be saved on next step
 1. On final Page user can either press Go Back button to return to start page or clear saved score.

+Reference Note :
+ * The initial code was provided by and instructor which needed to improve upon.
+ * Reference Note : The multiple choice questions were taken from : http://mcqspdfs.blogspot.com/2013/08/60-top-javascript-multiple-choice.html

 ###### Below is the screenshot of the outcome when ran accordingly